-Configuring Orca to use a Relational Database Management System
+Configuring Spinnaker's Orca Service to Use a Relational Database Management System

-By default, Orca (the task orchestration service) uses Redis as its backing store.
-You can configure Orca to use a relational database to store its pipeline execution.
+By default, Spinnaker’s task orchestration service, Orca, uses Redis as its backing store.
+You can configure Orca to use a relational database instead of Redis to store its pipeline execution.
 The main advantage of doing so is a gain in performance and the removal of Redis as a single point of failure.

 Armory recommends MySQL 5.7.
 For AWS, you can use Aurora.

-You can find a complete description of the options in the open source documentation.
+You can find a complete description of configuration options in the Open Source Spinnaker documentation.

-SQL can be configured by adding the following snippet to
+You can configure your SQL database by adding the following snippet to

 SpinnakerService manifest under